mattrussell2/gradescope-autograder/README.md

 ## Build the Container
+There are two methods by which you can build the Docker container for Gradescope:

+1) The `.zip` method - for each assignment, this workflow is to manually upload a `.zip` file to Gradescope that contains two scripts: `setup.sh`, which installs dependencies, and a shell script named `run_autograder`, which runs the autograder.
+Gradescope then adapts their default container image based on your setup.sh script.
+2) The Docker method - this workflow is to build the Docker container from scratch and upload it to the container registry of your choice.
+Then for each assignment you simply point gradescope to use your container.

+The Docker method is slightly more streamlined once it's setup.
+After uploading the container, for every assignment, you can point Gradescope to the container location - no `.zip` file uploading required, and no waiting for the container to be built again.
+If you already use Docker, or are feeling adventurous, go for this option.

-Note that both of these methods require a 'first-time' setup, which builds the container and puts your git repo inside of it.
-You will not need to rebuild your container after the first time, unless you make changes to any of the files in the `dockerbuild` or `zipbuild` folders, or to the `bin/run_autograder` script.
+Both methods require a 'first-time' setup which builds the container and puts your git repo inside of it, but you will not need to rebuild your container after the first time, unless you make changes to any of the files in the `dockerbuild` or `zipbuild` folders, or to the `bin/run_autograder` script, or elsewhere specified in this document.

 ### .zip: first time setup
 * `cd setup/zipbuild && ./build_container.sh` - this produces the necessary `Autograder.zip` file, which will be located in `setup/build/`